-Coolpad and the Coolpad logo are registered trademarks of Yulong Computer

-Telecommunication Scientific (Shenzhen) Co., Ltd. Google and Android are trademarks of Google Inc. Other trademarks and trade names are the property of their respective owners.
-All rights are reserved.
+Coolpad and the Coolpad logo are registered trademarks of Yulong Computer Telecommunication Scientific (Shenzhen) Co., Ltd. Google and Android are trademarks of Google Inc. Other trademarks and trade names are the property of their respective owners.
+Copyright © 2018 Coolpad Technologies Inc. All Rights Reserved.
 Reproduction, transfer, distribution of the contents herein in any manner without the prior written permission of Coolpad Technologies, Inc. is prohibited.
 Coolpad Technologies, Inc. reserves the right to add, modify or delete, any of the contents herein or withdraw this documents at any time without prior notice and without assigning any reasons thereof.
-For detailed terms and conditions refer www.coolpad.us